adampingel/hammer/README.md

 To repeat this output, clone this repository and do `sbt run`.

-Set the target requests/second after the hammer is running:
+Set the target requests/second after the hammer is running.
+Note that the rate is limited by the akka scheduler "tick-duration", which is currently defined as 2 milliseconds, meaning that the maximum requests/second is 500 Hz.
+A future version of hammer may work around this limitation.

 ```scala
 hammer.rps(0.2 *: Hz)